-Our future success is heavily dependent upon the continued service of our key executives, particularly Dr. Zhang, who is the founder, Chief Executive Officer, Chairman of the Board, and a major shareholder of our company and a direct and indirect major shareholder of High Century, Sohu Internet, Tu Xing Tian Xia and Feng Yang Tian Lang.
+Our future success is heavily dependent upon the continued service of our key executives, particularly Dr. Zhang, who is the founder, Chief Executive Officer, Chairman of the Board, and a major shareholder of our company.
 We rely on his expertise in our business operations, and on his personal relationships with the relevant regulatory authorities, our customers and suppliers.
+We also rely on other senior executives, such Tao Wang, the head of our online game business.
 If one or more of our key executives and employees are unable or unwilling to continue in their present positions, we may not be able to replace them easily and our business may be severely disrupted.
 In addition, if any of our key executives or employees joins a competitor or forms a competing company, we may lose customers and suppliers and incur additional expenses to recruit and train personnel.
 Each of our executive officers has entered into an employment agreement and a confidentiality, non-competition and non-solicitation agreement with us.
-However, the degree of protection afforded to an employer pursuant to confidentiality and non-competition undertakings governed by PRC law may be more limited when compared to the degree of protection afforded to the degree of protection afforded to the degree of protection afforded under the laws of other jurisdictions.
+However, the degree of protection afforded to an employer pursuant to confidentiality and non-competition undertakings governed by PRC law may be more limited when compared to the degree of protection afforded under the laws of other jurisdictions.
 We do not maintain key-man life insurance for any of our key executives.